 The Great Commission went to those areas to seek out the Jews to tell them the good news of the gospel of the Kingdom.

 The Apostle Peter wrote the following to the Jewish Christian exiles of the dispersion who lived in Asia Minor.

 Peter, an apostle of Jesus Christ, To those who are elect exiles of the Dispersion in Pontus, Galatia, Cappadocia, Asia, and Bithynia, 1 Peter 1:1

 Jewish Christians also fled Judea due to persecution from their fellow Jews.
 We know of 7 of those established churches in northern Asia Minor as John wrote to those same churches in Revelation, as did Peter.

 John was a “partner in the tribulation” with the 7 churches.
 He suffered like all the other Jewish Christians from the persecution from Jews who lived throughout the Roman Empire.
 In John’s letter to the 7 churches in Asia Minor, John identifies the source of the persecution as coming from the Jewish community and he calls them the synagogue of satan.

 I, John, your brother and partner in the tribulation and the kingdom and the patient endurance that are in Jesus, was on the island called Patmos on account of the word of God and the testimony of Jesus.
 Revelation 1:9

-There is no evidence that John was ever exiled to the island of Patmos by Emperor Domitian.
+There is no evidence that John was ever exiled to the island of Patmos by the Emperor.
 Rather, it seems most likely that he was on the island of Patmos due to the Great Commission as it was ideally situated where he could support the churches in Asia Minor under his care.